Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 IUF will account for the necessary minimum number of critical software instances running on the nodes to ensure the `management-nodes-rollout` stage operates without impacting software availability.

 **`NOTE`** `management-nodes-rollout` has a different procedure depending on whether or not CSM is being upgraded.
-The two procedures differ in the handleing of NCN storage nodes and NCN master nodes.
+The two procedures differ in the handeling of NCN storage nodes and NCN master nodes.
 If CSM is not being upgraded, then NCN storage nodes and NCN master nodes will not be upgraded and will be updated by the CFS configuration created in [update-cfs-config](../stages/update_cfs_config.md).
 If CSM is being upgraded, then NCN storage nodes and NCN master nodes will upgraded.
 Both procedures use the same steps for rebuilding/upgrading NCN worker nodes.